 This site also participates in other affiliate programs and is compensated for referring traffic and business to these companies.
 Read more about our affiliate links here.

 What to look for in your first airbrush for painting miniatures

 There are different types of airbrushes, but when it comes to miniature painting there is a clear consensus on what type of airbrush you will need.

 Almost all miniature painters use a “dual-action, gravity feed airbrush”.
 What that is and why that is will be explained below.

-Most of the times you need to buy them separately, but it happens that they come in bundles (but it is rare).
+Most of the times you need to buy compressors separately, but it happens that they come in bundles (but it is rare, for some odd reason).

 1. “Gravity feed” (you need a cup on top)